lrspeiser/Grue.is/README-MODELS.md

 - World generation endpoint (POST /v2/api/generate-world)
   - Uses WORLD_MODEL (default gpt-5) for planning and world creation.
 - Gameplay command endpoint (POST /v2/api/process-command)
-  - Uses PROMPT_MODEL (default gpt-4o-mini); set this to the nano-tier GPT-5 model for best latency/cost.
+  - Uses PROMPT_MODEL (default gpt-5-nano, latest nano-tier) for best latency/cost.

 Context strategy at runtime
 - We pass only the relevant subset of worldData to the gameplay model each turn: